opTrade AI (OPTR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 opTrade AI Historical Price

-According to the latest data gathered on opTrade AI live price page, the current price of opTrade AI is 0.334065USD.
-The circulating supply of opTrade AI(OPTR) is 860.49K OPTR , giving it a market capitalization of $284.88K.
+According to the latest data gathered on opTrade AI live price page, the current price of opTrade AI is 0.402174USD.
+The circulating supply of opTrade AI(OPTR) is 860.49K OPTR , giving it a market capitalization of $346.07K.

 How Does opTrade AI (OPTR) Price Prediction Module Work?